SirNancyTheNegative/project-one/README.md

 ## Overview

-- The project aims to analyze the relation and the effects between the international greenhouse gas emissions and global climate change.
+- The project aims to analyze the relation and the effects between the international greenhouse gas emissions and global climate change and predict the trends of global temperature.

 ## Analysis: